 RESTAURANTS – To name but three to reflect the variety available: Teach Jack, a niche hotel with a varied menu including succulent steaks and a mouth-watering fresh ‘seafood symphony’ dish, is a mere five-minutes drive away, with the added pleasure of live music in the bar area across the lobby; Dinny Minny’s, a fine-dining restaurant that regularly wins national awards for the quality of its food, its presentation and its overall ambience, is a ‘must’ for any visitor to this magical area of Ireland; and Maggie Dan’s, which offers a range of pizzas and drinks in the cosy warmth of a century-old classic Irish cottage setting.

 MUSIC – Donegal’s middle name is ‘music.’
 As one visitor remarked, “You can’t toss a stone without hitting a musician on the head.”
 And it certainly lives up to its reputation, with an array of venues where one can hear live singers and groups.
 While the emphasis is on Donegal’s unique Irish traditional style, country and western, pop and rock music are also on offer in many places, especially at weekends.

 It is very important to consider renting a car as the area can only be enjoyed if one can reach easily to different places.
-Also, a love of dogs is very important as Siog, our dog, is used to traveling with us in the car to walks and day trips.
-She also sleeps in the house (in her own bed) during the night.
+Also, a love of dogs is very important as Siog and Lugh are used to traveling with us in the car to walks and day trips.
+They also sleep in the house (in their own bed) during the night.

 The sitters are expected to keep the house clean and tidy.
 Cost of electricity, fuel for heating and internet is expected to be covered by sitter for the period while living in the house.